hapax/hapax.github.io/assets/qgrav.md

 quantum gravity, appearing whenever we try to probe below the Planck scale.
 But they are also guides, providing generous (albeit indirect) clues such as the [Bekenstein-Hawking entropy](http://www.scholarpedia.org/article/Bekenstein-Hawking_entropy).
-In particular, understanding how they store and release information is one of the key questions in quantum gravity.
+Understanding how they store and release information is one of the keys to making progress in quantum gravity.
 2. *Non-local observables.* Even though local observables do not make sense when spacetime fluctuates, there are *non-local* observables that do.